muratmertguler/MLOps/README.md

-A Bitcoin forecast project for self-improvement in the MLOps field.
+A Bitcoin forecasting project for self-improvement in the fields of MLOps and Data Science.